-An excitatory neuron emits a spike when its membrane potential exceeds a firing threshold $\theta_{\mathrm E}$ (set to 1 for all excitatory neurons).
+An excitatory neuron emits a spike when its membrane potential exceeds a firing threshold $\theta_{\mathrm E}$ (which is set to 1 for all excitatory neurons).
 To model the subsequent reset, we employ a soft reset mechanism where the potential of a firing neuron is reduced by $\theta_{\mathrm E}$.
-This leads to complete dynamics for excitatory neurons in layer $l$ as follows:
+This leads to full dynamics for excitatory neurons in layer $l$,